isg-software/progresspie/README.md

 * `size`: number.
 Default is `undefined`.
 If undefined, the plug-in will try to draw the pie in the actual height of the parent element.
 Beware: If the element is empty, the browser may have calculated a height of 0!
 In this case, a default size will be used.
 Defining this option disables auto-sizing: the provided number will be used as height and width of the `svg`.
 It has to be a number (in pixels), not a string with a unit!
 This is typically used on empty elements in combination with `valueData`, `valueAttr` or `valueSelector`.
 * `valueAttr`: string.
 Default is `undefined`.
 Name of a value attribute: If defined, the function will look for an attribute of this name inside the opening tag of the found element, and if found, it will parse this attribute's value instead of the element's content as the percent value.
 (If defined but not of type "string", the function will throw an exception.)
 For accessing `data-*` attributes, the next option `valueData` is usually preferred, use `valueAttr` only if you want to read other attributes (not beginning with `data-`) or if you really want to react to updates to the attribute in the DOM tree.
 * `valueData`: string.
 Default is `undefined`.
 Mutually exclusive with `valueAttr` and `valueSelector`!
 Name of a jQuery data object.
 When parsing, jQuery will create data objects for each `data-*` attribute, e.g. for an attribute `data-percent="50"` in the HTML, the jQuery function `data("percent")` will return the _number_ 50 (not a string).
 In this example, you may specify the option `valueData: "percent"` to access the data from the `data-percent` attribute.
 This is _nearly_ equivalent to `valueAttr: "data-percent"`, but differs in two important respects: Firstly, numbers are automatically recognized and parsed, so the `valueAdapter` does not have to parse the string itself, secondly (and most important), value updates set by calling the jQuery function `data(id, newValue)` (e.g. `$(selector).data("percent", oldvalue++)`) will be recognized when updating the pies.
 Be aware that jQuery does not update data-attributes upon calling the `data`-setter-function.
 Attributes and stored data objects only match initially, but updates to the data objects are not propagated to the string attributes in the DOM tree.
 So if you were using option `valueAttr: "data-percent"` instead of `valueData` and wanted to dynamically update the pie, you'd have to explicitly update the data attribute via jQuery function `attr("data-percent", newValueAsString)`, whereas use of `valueData` enables you to simply update the value via `data("percent", newValueAsNumber)`, which is simpler and more efficient.
 (If this option is defined but not of type "string", the function will throw an exception.)
 * `valueSelector`: jQuery-Selector (string).
 Default is `undefined`.
 Mutually exclusive with `valueAttr` and `valueData`!
 If defined, the function will apply a jQuery search within the selected element to find a sub-element whose text content is to be used as a value.
-Usually, the whole text content of the node previously selected (to which the progresspie-plugin is applied) is interpreted as the value.
+Usually, the whole text content of the node previously selected (to which the progresspie plug-in is applied) is interpreted as the value.
 If you want to have more content, maybe for CSS styling reasons, and the actual value is in a sub-element, but the pie should not be inserted into that sub-element but into the previously selected main element, then this option is for you.
 The examples page demonstrates an application of this option.
 * `valueAdapter`: function.
 Default: see below.
 The valueAdapter function is executed when interpreting the value, i.e. either the element's content (string), the value of the attribute denoted by the `valueAttr` option (also a string) or the data object denoted by the `valueData` option.
 It has to map the value (string or number) to a number within the range [0..100], which is then used to calculate the pie graphic.
 So if you have raw data that's not a percent value (for example an hour value out of [0..12]), you may write an own valueAdapter reading this value and returning an int in [0..100].
 (See examples page.)
 	* If you use the `valueData` option, the type of the argument is the type of the object stored in the data model.
 This is usually a string or a number, but your own script code controls the type of objects stored there.
 	* If you don't use the `valueData` option, the type of the argument is always `string`.
 	* The default valueAdapter `$.fn.progressPie.defaults.valueAdapter` (which is used whenever this option `valueAdapter`is undefined) applies `parseInt` to any `string` argument, returns any `number` argument unchanged and returns `0` for an argument of any other type.
 * `color`: string or function.
 Default is `undefined`.
 If undefined, the color of the pie depends on the `mode` option, see above.
 A valid string value of this option would be a color name like `navy` or color code like `#888`, `#FF00BC`, `rgb(10,20,255)`.
 If the value is a function, this function has to read one parameter of type number (0..100) and return a color code (string).
-If the option is neiter `undefined` nor a string nor a function, the plugin will throw an exception.
+If the option is neiter `undefined` nor a string nor a function, the plug-in will throw an exception.
 * `colorAttr`: string.
 Default is `undefined`.
 Only evaluated if `color` is undefined.
 Name of a color attribute: If defined, the function will look for an attribute of this name inside the opening tag of the found element, and if found, will try to use the attribute's content (string) to set the pie color.
 The attribute must contain a color name or code (see `color`).
 * `colorFunctionAttr`: string.
 Default is `undefined`.
 Only evaluated if no color has already been set with `color` or `colorAttr`.
 Name of an attribute containing JavaScript code (as string literal) for calculating a color.
 * `inner`: Object.
 Default is `undefined`.
 This object may contain a subset of the option properties described above {`mode`, `color`, `valueAttr`, `valueAdapter`, `colorAttr`, `colorFunctionAttr`, `size`, `ringWidth`}.
 If `inner` is not undefined, then _two_ piecharts will be drawn: An outer, larger chart with circle around it, described with all the other options, and a second, smaller, inner pie on top of the outer.
 The inner circle's value might be taken from a second attribute (denoted by `inner.valueAttr`) or might be calculated from the same value string as the outer value, just by a different `inner.valueAdapter` mapping.
 At least one of these two options should be defined.
 Also, the inner pie should have a different color than the outer one, defined by `inner.mode` or `inner.color`.
 If `inner.size` is specified, the outer `size` option should also be set manually and should be larger than `innser.size`.
 If `inner.size` is left undefined, the inner pie is automatically slightly smaller than the outer one (approx. two thirds of the outer).